ApexRMS/wisdm/docs/getting_started.md

 <img align="middle" style="padding: 3px" width="700" src="assets/images/correlation-viewer.png">
 <br> <br>

-The run should complete quickly.
-If the run is successful you will see a Status of **Done** in the **Run Monitor** window, at which point you can close the **Run Monitor** window; otherwise click on the **Run Log** link to see a report of any problems, make any necessary changes to your Scenario, and then re-run the Scenario.
+The run should complete within a couple of minutes.
+If the run is successful you will see a Status of **Done** in the **Run Monitor** window.
+If your run failed, you can click on the **Run Log** link to see a report of any problems that occurred.

 <br>
 <img align="middle" style="padding: 3px" width="700" src="assets/images/run-monitor.png">